 Under the Maltese Companies Act (Cap.
-386), we are required to report to you if, in our opinion:
+386), I am required to report to you if, in my opinion:

-- We have not received all the information and explanations we require for our audit. - Adequate accounting records have not been kept, or that returns adequate for our audit have not been received from branches not visited by us. - The financial statements are not in agreement with the accounting records and returns.
+- I have not received all the information and explanations I require for my audit. - Adequate accounting records have not been kept, or that returns adequate for my audit have not been received from branches not visited by me. - The financial statements are not in agreement with the accounting records and returns.

-We have nothing to report to you in respect of these responsibilities.
+I have nothing to report to you in respect of these responsibilities.